Coppernic/coppernic.github.io-old/applications/iclass_wedge.md

 };
 ```

-- Register the receiver, for example in onStart
+- Register the receiver, for example in onStart:

 ``` java
 @Override